Frequently Asked Questions about Overland Tours

 Most rates are shown in South African Rand (ZAR).
 The currency converter provided on our website can be used as a guideline to show the currency you prefer.
-Once you book a tour, the South African Rand amount will be converted to EURO.
+Once you book a tour, the South African Rand amount will be converted to EURO (or another major currency such as USA Dollar or British Pound if you prefer).
 We will use the average exchange rate of the last 7 days.
 For more information about this, have a look at the "Payment and Invoice" section in our Terms and Conditions.

 What is the activity package?

 On most of our tours there is an OPTIONAL additional payment called the Activity Package.
 The activity package covers what we consider to be the essential, not to be missed activities on our tours.
 Ideally we would include all of these, but we know that some clients might not necessarily want to join every activity.
 This payment is 100% transparent and is listed on our website with the departure dates of the tour and in the detailed tour dossier of each tour.

 If you want to include the all the activities in the Activity Package to your tour, you can pay for the complete package when you book the tour, or you can pay for it in cash on the morning of the tour departure.

 If you don’t want to include the Activity Package in your tour, you can still change your mind later and pay for the activities on the spot during your tour- just keep in mind that it will be subject to availability.
 Optional activities such as the Okavango Delta excursion in Botswana and the Serengeti excursion in Tanzania have to be reserved beforehand.